-Better known for their smartphones and televisions, Samsung’s Galaxy Buds have become a popular alternative to more well-known products like Airpods.
-Despite a warm reception from reviewers and consumers, these earbuds still have their share of shortcomings.
+Samsung, the biggest electronics company in South Korea, has ventured into the wireless earbuds market, a step that comes as no surprise.
+Primarily known for their smartphones and televisions, Samsung’s Galaxy Buds have emerged as a popular alternative to renowned products like Airpods.
+Despite earning praise from reviewers and consumers, these earbuds have their fair share of shortcomings.

 - Place your earbuds back into their charging case and shut the lid completely.

 - Take out the earbuds, and they should automatically pair with your preferred device.

 - Navigate to the Galaxy Wearable App, or download it if you don’t have it.
 For users on an iOS device, you will need to reset your earbuds through the Buds app.